sweattep/modern_quotes/README.md

 >There are infinite combinations once you consider the variables of grip, speed, and angle

 >corporate culture basically consuming the entrepreneurial culture

+>roll your own everything is something that's deep

 >exercise is the most underutilized anti-depressant